Spring Farm Alpacas

 ALPACA HUSBANDRY

 Alpacas should ideally be checked at least twice a day.
 First thing in the morning and late afternoon are the ideal times.
-The best way to do this is to walk quietly through your herd looking for any signs of unusual behaviour (eg one alpaca sitting or separated from the herd for long periods when the rest of the herd has moved on).
-The more familiar you become with each of your alpacas, the easier and quicker this will become and the more likely that you will pick up any problems at an early stage.
+The best way to do this is to walk quietly through your herd looking for any signs of unusual behaviour.
+Unusual behaviour could be one alpaca sitting, separated from the herd for long periods when the rest of the herd has moved on.
+The more familiar you become with each of your alpacas, the easier and quicker this will become.
+It is more likely that you will pick up any problems at an early stage.
 Look out for obvious things like brambles caught in the fleece but also for unusual things like fly strike (very rare – but has been heard of).

+Alpaca husbandry - softly does it!
 As a general rule, whenever handling your alpacas, you should do so quietly, gently and patiently.
 Talking to them in a reassuring tone also helps.
 This will help alpacas that are initially nervous and unapproachable (doesn’t apply to ours!) to become relaxed in your presence.
-If this doesn't sound like your alpacas - perhaps consider coming to Spring Farm to do a bespoke handling day.
+If this doesn't sound like your alpacas - perhaps consider booking a bespoke Spring Farm handling day.

 Facilities